Sound-symbolic roots in Talmit

 The default vowel to flesh out the root is a, e.g. √r-k > ráka 'discomfort, nuisance'.
 However, if the size of the object is important, a small object will be indicated by e, a large object by a, e.g. séte 'sneaking of a small animal', sáta 'sneaking of a large animal'.
 If the object has a round shape, o is used instead of a, e.g. népe 'be round and small', nópo 'be round and big'.

-For verbal roots, the quality corresponding to size is normally duration, hence lébe 'chat for a small time', lába 'chat for a long time'.
+For verbal roots, the quality corresponding to size is normally duration, hence lébe 'chat for a short time', lába 'chat for a long time'.

 Size is always kept clearly apart from intensity in Talmit.
 To indicate a high intensity of the action, or how well it is done, i-infixion is employed; and similarly u-infixion for weak intensity with the appropriate changes, e.g. lίime < *leime 'downpour in fine drops', léome < *leume 'drizzle in fine drops'.

-If the second consonant is a sonorant or a voiceless stop/fricative, it can be geminated in the intensive form instead of i-infixion, e.g. lémme = lίime.
+The second consonant can also be geminated in the intensive form instead of i-infixion, e.g. rákka = ráika, lémme = lίime.

 The derivatives of the roots are (S - sonorant, C - obstruent, V - vowel):